 Do You Qualify for a Lawsuit?

-Many people begin researching lawsuits because they are trying to understand whether a situation may apply to them.
-While every case is different, there are some common factors that people often look at when trying to understand whether they may qualify for a lawsuit.
+Many people start researching lawsuits because they want to understand whether a situation may apply to them.
+While every case is different, there are some common factors people often look at when trying to understand whether they may qualify for a lawsuit.

 New to lawsuits?
 Start here for a step-by-step guide.

-When people ask whether they qualify for a lawsuit, they are usually trying to understand whether the facts of their situation fit the kind of claim lawyers are investigating or courts are hearing.
-That does not always mean there is a guaranteed case, and it does not mean every lawsuit works the same way.
+When people ask whether they qualify for a lawsuit, they are usually trying to understand whether the facts of their situation fit the type of claim being investigated or handled.
+That does not mean there is a guaranteed case, and it does not mean every lawsuit follows the same path.

 In general, people are often looking at whether there may have been a harmful event, a product problem, an exposure, an injury, a legal deadline, and enough information to begin evaluating what happened.